design-automation/mobius-sim-funcs/documentation/material.md

 Each of these more advanced materials allows you to specify certain additional settings.

-In order to assign a material to polygons in the model, a polygon attribute called 'material'. needs to be created.
+In order to assign a material to polygons in the model, a polygon attribute called 'material' needs to be created.
 The value for each polygon must either be null, or must be a material name.

 **Parameters:**
   * *name:* The name of the material.
-  * *color:* The diffuse color, as [r, g, b] values between 0 and 1.
+  * *color:* The diffuse colsor, as [r, g, b] values between 0 and 1.
 White is [1, 1, 1].
   * *opacity:* The opacity of the glass, between 0 (totally transparent) and 1 (totally opaque).
   * *select\_side:* Enum, select front, back, or both.
   * *select\_vert\_colors:* Enum, select whether to use vertex colors if they exist.